bw-potluck-planner-01/potluckplannerplus/README.md

 [GET] /auth/organizers - requires a valid token in authorization header returns an array of organizers currently in database

+[GET] /auth/logout - requires a valid token in authorization header returns a logout message

 // Organizer Router - Restricted

 [GET] /org/:id/potlucks - requires a valid organizer id in params